nverity-via/aws-manager/README.md

 ### Adding Environments

+Either run the "Add new env" option in the `awss` menu and follow the prompts

+This will ask...
+TODO

-Simply add a new entry to the `aws.csv` file to add it to the options
+Or manually add a new entry to the `aws.csv` file to add it to the options
+- Make sure to leave a blank line at the bottom of the file

-See the setup/csv section for more details
+See the setup/csv section for more details on how the csv file is used

+### Removing Environments

+Open the `aws.csv` file and delete the line(s) for the environments you want to remove
+- Be sure not to leave any blank lines between entries

 ### Running